MoritzMueller2508/EW_MobileApplicationen/documentation/classes.md

 ## MapFragment

 >This class represents the selection of the country to be considered with a map.
- The user can search for individual countries and display the corresponding Coronis on the map.
  When clicking on a marker of an entered country, the user is redirected to the last UI for the country details.
  There are also vacation categories which are represented by buttons.
  By clicking on them, the user will be redirected to the appropriate list of countries.